vdemir/vdemir.github.io/_posts/2019-02-26-Python_Venv.md

 https://docs.python.org/3/library/venv.html

-A script which below demonstrates how to extend Python 3.3's EnvBuilder, by installing setuptools and pip in created venvs.
-This functionality is not provided as an integral part of Python 3.3 because, while setuptools and pip are very popular, they are third-party packages.
-The script needs Python 3.3 or later; invoke it using "python pyvenvex.py -h"…
+An example of extending EnvBuilder

+The following script shows how to extend EnvBuilder by implementing a subclass which installs setuptools and pip into a created virtual environment:

 <script>
 function myFunction() {